tilda-ai/tilda-cli/README.md

 # (to delete the global installation)
 pipx uninstall tilda

-tilda terminal "clean all python cache files"
+tilda terminal "clean all python cache files in src"

 # ---
 # Development